ajayvignesh01/server-tradeloop/README.md

     - Name the secret SSH_PRIVATE_KEY and paste the contents of the private key file (id_ed25519) as the value.
     - We will use this in our GitHub Action to authenticate and connect to our VPS server through SSH.
 3. Obtain VPS SSH Host Key
-    - Run  `ssh-keyscan -H [your.server.domain]` on your local machine.
+    - Run  `ssh-keyscan -H your_server_domain` on your local machine.
     - Add the host keys to a new secret in your GitHub repository settings (e.g., SSH_KNOWN_HOSTS).
     - We will use this to tell our GitHub Action that the VPS server is a known host and we can securely connect to it.

 ### Create Github Action
-- Edit the `/.github/workflows/deploy.yml` file according to your needs
+- Edit the `/.github/workflows/deploy.yml` file according to your needs.

-Note: Auto deploy will not work on the main function or docker files as it only pulls the new files from github, not restart/redeploy docker.
+- This will intiate a zero-downtime redeployment on pushes to main branch.

 ## Additional Configuration
-- TODO - JWT verification
-- TODO - ENV variables
+### Environment Variables
+- Rename `.env.example` to `.env` and input your environment vairables.
+- Make sure to add any new ones to the `docker-compose.yml` as well.

+### JWT Verification
+- You can enable or disable this for all functions by editing the SUPABASE_FUNCTIONS_VERIFY_JWT env variable.
+- In the future you will be able to do this on a per function basis.